Learn Everything About Growing Pansies in pots and gardens for a colorful display of viola blooms in your small garden.

 Requirements for Growing Pansies

 Pansies prefer cool temperatures and grow best in partial shade or full sun.
 They require at least 5 hours of direct sunlight each day.
-They can tolerate full sun, but if the light is too strong (in hot regions), the flowers may suffer from sunburn or wilting.
+This plant can tolerate full sun, but if the light is too strong (in hot regions), the flowers may suffer from sunburn or wilting.

 Keep the pots near a south-facing patio during early spring or fall.
 In the summer, place the plants on the east side of your home for morning sunlight and afternoon shade.